-Figure 33: SPBM implementation options on page 79 shows both a Layer 2 VSN and a Layer 3 VSN to show that you can configure both options on the same BEBs.
+Figure 33: SPBM implementation options on page 77 shows both a Layer 2 VSN and a Layer 3 VSN to show that you can configure both options on the same BEBs.
 This topology is simply made up of a number of BEBs that terminate VSNs of both types.
-What this example shows is the flexibility to extend one or more edge VLANs (using one or more Layer 2 VSNs) to use a default gateway that is deeper into the SPBM core.
-From here, traffic can then be IP routed onwards as either non-virtualized with IP shortcuts or, as shown in this example, with a virtualized Layer 3 VSN.
+This example illustrates the flexibility to extend one or more edge VLANs (using one or more Layer 2 VSNs) to use a default gateway that is deeper in the SPBM core.
+From here, traffic can then be IP routed onward as either nonvirtualized with IP shortcuts or, as shown in this example, with a virtualized Layer 3 VSN.
 Note that in this example the central node VSP-G is now also acting as BEB for both service types as it now maintains both a MAC table for the Layer 2 VSN it terminates, and an ARP cache and IP routing table for the Layer 3 VSN it also terminates.